Fire Pit Ideas And Seating Inspo For Your Backyard Oasis (on any budget!)

 Let’s talk about homemade seating – from cheap and easy to some fancy impressive ideas.

-You’ll want COMFORTABLE seating, right?
+We’ll want COMFORTABLE seating, right?

-Did You Know… The most comfy fire pit chairs are these chairs.
-They are wide and low to the ground, have arm rests and have a slight reclined angle for back support (pictures below).
+They are wide and low to the ground, have arm rests and have a slight reclined angle for back support and are SUPER comfy!

-When deciding on seating around your fire pit, keep in mind that fixed built-in permanent seating is not always the best option.
 It’s common to move closer and further away from the fire as the the heat temperature changes so it’s best if your seats can be moved around.

 Let me show you a GORGEOUS fire pit seating area (the How To Video is BELOW the pictures)